verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

 <br>

 Verrazzano can be configured to use either the [nip.io](https://nip.io/) or [sslip.io](https://sslip.io) free wildcard DNS services.
-Wildcard DNS services are services that, when queried with a hostname with an embedded IP address, returns that IP Address.
+When queried with a hostname with an embedded IP address, wildcard DNS services return that IP address.

-For example, using the [nip.io](https://nip.io/) service, the following DNS names all map to the IP address `10.0.0.1`:
+For example, using the `nip.io` service, the following DNS names all map to the IP address `10.0.0.1`:

 ```
 10.0.0.1.nip.io